LinconDC/Lists-Exercise/README.md

-# ListAndArrays
-Exercises about lists
+#Exercises about lists in java